-Company Name AMP Planning Period Asset Management Standard Applied Wellington Electricity 1 April 2020 - 31 March 2030

-Question No. Function Question Maturity Level 0 Maturity Level 1 Maturity Level 2 Maturity Level 3 Maturity Level 4 53 Communication, participation and consultation How does the organisation ensure that pertinent asset management information is effectively communicated to and from employees and other stakeholders, including contracted service providers?
-The organisation has not recognised the need to formally communicate any asset management information.
-There is evidence that the pertinent asset management information to be shared along with those to share it with is being determined.
-The organisation has determined pertinent information and relevant parties.
-Some effective two way communication is in place but as yet not all relevant parties are clear on their roles and responsibilities with respect to asset management information.
-Two way communication is in place between all relevant parties, ensuring that information is effectively communicated to match the requirements of asset management strategy, plan(s) and process(es).
+Company Name n Electricity AMP Planning Period 1 April 2020 - 31 March 2030 Asset Management Standard Applied CHEDULE 13 : REPORT ON A SSET MANAGEMENT MAT URITY (cont) Question No. Function Question Maturity Level 0 Maturity Level 1 Maturity Level 2 Maturity Level 3 Maturity Level 4 53 How does the organisation ensure that pertinent asset management information is effectively communicated to and from employees and other stakeholders, including contracted service providers? management information.
+There is evidence that the pertinent asset management information to be shared along with those to share it with is being determined. all relevant parties are clear on their Two way communication is in place between all relevant parties, ensuring that information is effectively communicated to match the requirements of asset management strategy, plan(s) and process(es).
 Pertinent asset information requirements are regularly reviewed.
-The organisation's process(es) surpass the standard required to comply with requirements set out in a recognised standard.
-The assessor is advised to note in the Evidence section why this is the case and the evidence seen.
-59 Asset Management System documentation What documentation has the organisation established to describe the main elements of its asset management system and interactions between them?
-The organisation has not established documentation that describes the main elements of the asset management system.
-The organisation is aware of the need to put documentation in place and is in the process of determining how to document the main elements of its asset management system.
-The organisation has established documentation that comprehensively describes all the main elements of its asset management system and the interactions between them.
+The organisation's process(es) sur the standard required to comply wi requirements set out in a recognise standard.
+The assessor is advised to note in t Evidence section why this is the ca and the evidence seen.
+59 Management System What documentation has the organisation established to describe the main elements of its asset management system and interactions between them? elements of the asset management system.
+The organisation is aware of the need to put documentation in place and is in the process of determining how to document the main elements of its asset management system. - The organisation has established documentation that comprehensively describes all the main elements of its asset management system and the interactions between them.
 The documentation is kept up to date.
-The organisation's process(es) surpass the standard required to comply with requirements set out in a recognised standard.
-The assessor is advised to note in the Evidence section why this is the case and the evidence seen.
-62 Information management What has the organisation done to determine what its asset management information system(s) should contain in order to support its asset management system?
-The organisation has not considered what asset management information is required.
+The organisation's process(es) surp the standard required to comply wi requirements set out in a recognise standard.
+The assessor is advised to note in t Evidence section why this is the ca- and the evidence seen.
+62 What has the organisation done to determine what its asset management information system(s) should contain in order to support its asset management system? required.
 The organisation is aware of the need to determine in a structured manner what its asset information system should contain in order to support its asset management system and is in the process of deciding how to do this.
 The organisation has developed a structured process to determine what its asset information system should contain in order to support its asset management system and has commenced implementation of the process.
 The organisation has determined what its asset information system should contain in order to support its asset management system.
 The requirements relate to the whole life cycle and cover information originating from both internal and external sources.
-The organisation's process(es) surpass the standard required to comply with requirements set out in a recognised standard.
-The assessor is advised to note in the Evidence section why this is the case and the evidence seen.
-63 Information management How does the organisation maintain its asset management information system(s) and ensure that the data held within it (them) is of the requisite quality and accuracy and is consistent?
-There are no formal controls in place or controls are extremely limited in scope and/or effectiveness.
+The organisation's process(es) surg the standard required to comply wi requirements set out in a recognise standard.
+The assessor is advised to note in t Evidence section why this is the ca- and the evidence seen.
+63 How does the organisation maintain its asset management information system(s) and ensure that the data held within it (them) is of the requisite quality and accuracy and is consistent? and/or effectiveness.
 The organisation is aware of the need for effective controls and is in the process of developing an appropriate control process(es).
-The organisation has developed a controls that will ensure the data held is of the requisite quality and accuracy and is consistent and is in the process of implementing them.
 The organisation has effective controls in place that ensure the data held is of the requisite quality and accuracy and is consistent.
 The controls are regularly reviewed and improved where necessary.
-The organisation's process(es) surpass the standard required to comply with requirements set out in a recognised standard.
-The assessor is advised to note in the Evidence section why this is the case and the evidence seen.
+The organisation's process(es) sur the standard required to comply wi requirements set out in a recognise standard.
+The assessor is advised to note in Evidence section why this is the ca and the evidence seen.